CSE237SP2021/project-flashcard-finley-steve-albert-tom/README.md

 There is one task in which the user should be able to select a study set to study.
 We need to allow the program to run continuously (meaning programs stops after the user add/open a set).
 One possible solution for this is to add a quit button to stop the program from running continuously.

 #### What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)?
-To run the program, simply run the following command:
+To compile and run the program, simply run the following command:
 ```
 ./run.sh
 ```